 - May also require some land-based options.
 Again, this makes sense due to increased availability.
-There is insufficient evidence that would speak to the relative advantage or disadvantage of different types of land-based operators. - Is not contingent on having collegiate sports betting (i.e., there is only a small amount of revenue loss by prohibiting betting on collegiate sports with Table A-5 showing a correlation of -0.232 between GGR per capita and level of restriction on collegiate sports).
+There is insufficient evidence that would speak to the relative advantage or disadvantage of different types of land-based operators. - Is not contingent on having collegiate sports betting (i.e., there is very little revenue loss by prohibiting betting on collegiate sports with Table A-5 showing a correlation of -0.032 between GGR per capita and level of restriction on collegiate sports).